-To use the Dust Collection Bag, slide the Bag over the Dust Outlet at the rear of the Saw Head Assembly.
-Refer to Assembly on page 8.
+- To use the Dust Collection Bag, slide the Bag over the Dust Outlet at the rear of the Saw Head Assembly.
+Refer to Assembly on page 8. - 2.
+Connect a dust extraction device to the Dust Outlet to use a dust collection system instead of the Dust Bag.